pyrocko/pyrocko/doc/snuffler_tutorial.rst

 Three different types of markers are available in Snuffler: *normal markers*, *phase markers*, and *event markers*.
-To create a new *normal marker* interactively, double-click the mouse to activate the picking mode, then click where you want to put it.
+To create a new *normal marker* interactively, double-click the mouse to activate picking mode, then click where you want to put it.
 With click and drag, markers spanning a time interval may be created.
 The markers may either be attached to a certain trace (via network/station/location/channel ID) or may serve as time (span) markers only.